vlukiyanov/pt-avitm/examples/20news/README.md

+# 20 news groups

 This binary dataset is used in the original TensorFlow implementation of AVITM, it can be found at <https://github.com/akashgit/autoencoding_vi_for_topic_models/tree/master/data/20news_clean>.